zack-bishop/udemy-gutenberg-course/readme.md

 - `import metadata from './block.json'` <-- pretty neat
 - if you want to use a JavaScript function in the return statement, you have to wrap it in `{ }`

+### 10. Introduction to block attributes

 ## Section 3: Extra customizations for the curvy block

 ## Section 4: Create the Clicky blocks

 ## Section 5: Create the Piccy blocks

-## Section 6: Create the Piccy blocks
+## Section 6: Block patterns and default block styles

 ## Section 7: Low-highlight text effect for rich text